 Comprehensive Criminal Defense in New Brunswick

-Hiring a criminal defense lawyer can potentially prevent you from facing long-term consequences that will impact the rest of your life.
-Our criminal defense lawyer has decades of experience protecting the rights of criminally charged individuals and is able to use resources and skills to strengthen your defense.
+Hiring a criminal defense lawyer can potentially prevent you from facing long-term consequences that could affect the rest of your life.
+Our criminal defense lawyer has decades of experience protecting the rights of those charged with crimes and has the resources and skills to strengthen your defense.

 Some charges you may be facing that we can assist you with include: